13 Tips to Help You Become a Sought-After Keynote Speaker

 There’s nothing inherently wrong with being motivated by the speaking fee, but it’s important to make sure this isn’t the only reason why you want to become a keynote speaker.

 The “why” of growing your audience and your message.
 Authors often use public speaking as an avenue to become known or let their audience know about their latest book.
 Public speaking is a viable and valuable platform for getting your message out to the masses.
-Not only will you be speaking to a live audience there is the spread of your message using social media as well as the legacy of recording your keynote.
+Not only will you be speaking to a live audience, there is the spread of your message using social media as well as the legacy of recording your keynote.

 The “why” of growing your influence.
 Looking to spread your message far and wide?
 There is a ripple effect that happens when you truly connect with your audience.
-After a speaking event many of my clients are often asked to speak at other events or invited to speak on a podcast or interviewed by media.
+After a speaking event many of my clients are often asked to speak at other events or invited to speak on a podcast or interviewed by the media.
 Keynote speaking nicely opens up more opportunities to showcase your expertise.

 The “why” of being of service.
 Some keynote speakers they simply want to be of service.
 They share lived experiences so others can learn through them.